 We sold through on most of our winter stock last year and we've taken more pre-orders from customers for 22/23 than ever before.
 We were sitting on a load of skate product, especially completes but we've managed to sell through most of these now.
 SUP was slower than we hoped in the spring but it picked up a little over the summer.
 Electric sales have dropped off a cliff.
 Some of the e-products we buy in dollars so with the exchange rate being awful we've not ordered fresh stock for a while.
-I think it's good to have some carry-over but it's important to keep it fresh, customers get bored seeing the same old stuff every year and don't get excited when we open the boxes either!
-How do you predict price rises in fuel will impact boardsports in the next 12 months, and for The Snowboard Shop?
+I think it's good to have some carry-over but it's important to keep it fresh, customers get bored seeing the same old stuff every year and don't get excited when we open the boxes either! impact boardsports in the next 12 months, visit us in the shop and provide staff training. and for The Snowboard Shop?
 It will have an impact without doubt.
-We currently get customers driving up to see us from all over the south and with UK fuel costs at an all-time high we may find fewer people are willing to make multiple store visits so they may buy online instead and with courier prices increasing we're going to get hit either way.
-We are hoping that now the government has set a revised price cap on household energy, people will have the money to go on snowboard trips and buy some new kit too!
-(And hopefully we can afford to keep the lights and heating on this winter too!)
-Have you experienced price rises from manufacturers, and what are you doing to create solutions for these challengesor buffer against them?
+We from all over the south and with UK fuel costs at an all-time high we may find fewer people experiences? are willing to make multiple store visits so they may buy online instead and with courier way.
+We are hoping that now the government has set a revised price cap on household.
+We run demos on our SUPs on the local canal energy, people will have the money to go on snowboard trips and buy some new kit too!
+(And hopefully we can afford to keep the lights and heating on this winter too!) manufacturers, and what are you doing buffer against them?

-Products have gone up for this season but at that moment of writing, not many have really gone up since we wrote our pre-orders.
-Suggested retail prices are obviously up too and I think customers are expecting this, but I'm sure we'll experience more people looking for deals this season.
-Being a small independent store it's easy for us to offer bespoke deals in store so we're not phased.
-Talk to us about your online game has changed in the past 24 months?
+Products have gone up for this season but How can physical retail overcome giant at that moment of writing, not many have really gone up since we wrote our pre-orders.
+There's got to be a point of difference.
+A Suggested retail prices are obviously up too and I think customers are expecting this, looking for deals this season.
+Being a small stealing their business.
+We provide customers independent store it's easy for us to offer bespoke deals in store so we're not phased. changed in the past 24 months?